prasadp06/aws-test/README.md

 # aws-test
-Php File to Test AWS
+PHP Program to check the AWS Instance in Rottation